iamendy/pokemon/README.md

 Visualizations used in this project is created using:

 -   Tableau - For data analysis
--   ChartJS library for client side code
+-   ChartJS library - For client side code

 ## Screen Recording of the Visualization